yassinbouasri/dependency-injection-attributes/sfcasts/simplify-with-autoconfiguretag.md

 Let's start with the `ChannelDownButton`.
 Add `#[AsTaggedItem]` to the class... and for the *first* argument, which is the index, we'll write `channel-down`.
 We'll do the same thing in `ChannelUpButton`... `PowerButton`... `VolumeDownButton`... and `VolumeUpButton`.

 All right, spin back over to your browser... refresh the page... press a button, and... *it works*!
-If we look at the profile, we can see that it's dumping the correct message for the button.
+If we look at the profiler, we can see that it's dumping the correct message for the button.

 So now, whenever we want to add a *new* button, we just need to create the button class, have it *implement* the `ButtonInterface`, and add the `#[AsTaggedItem]` attribute with a unique button name.